 Your fitness regime should ensure you are capable of undertaking your planned trip, whatever you have planned

 My reason for choosing to do this hike was to provide me with more in-depth information for when I do the full Australian Alps Walking Track, planned for sometime in late 2020-early 2021.
-This Kiandra to Tharwa trip provided me with so much information to feed into the planning process including the importance of identifying potential water sources as well as better planning my expected pace.
+This Kiandra to Tharwa trip provided me with so much information to feed into the planning process including the importance of identifying potential water sources based on the most recent information as well as better planning my expected pace.

 Sometimes due to lack of available information you do have to make assumptions but just remember to err on the conservative side otherwise your assumptions may well make an ass out of you, or in this case just me!